Brendan-H/MathMatchup/ReadMe.md

 - JPA and Hibernate for ORM and database operations
 - Easily extendable service, controller, and repository layers
 - RESTful API endpoints for user, team, player, and game operations
+- Player and combined class analytics for teachers to view
+- Comprehensive REST API + PostgreSQL database integration testing suite for complete coverage

+## NextJS Admin Website

+In progress, but put on the back burner for now as I work on more interesting features.

 ## Screenshots